mangalam-research/wed/README.rst

 Known limitations:

-* Wed currently only understands a subset of RelaxNG (through the `salve <https://github.com/mangalam-research/salve/>`_ package).
+* Wed currently only understands a subset of Relax NG (through the `salve <https://github.com/mangalam-research/salve/>`_ package).

 * Wed does not currently support editing attributes in a